ma7modx/docker-rails-environment/README.md

 # docker-rails-environment
-  This repository contains Dockerfile for rails development environment.
+  This repository contains Dockerfile for rails and the most common dependencies used in development.

 ## Base docker image
   [dockerfile/ubutnu] (http://dockerfile.github.io/#/ubuntu)